abarciauskas-bgse/stochastic/project/README.md

         [0,0,1,0]]
 ```

-2. Declare a start and goal locations and determine the optimal path for the robot to travel from an arbitrary location
+**2. Declare a start and goal locations and determine the optimal path for the robot to travel from an arbitrary location**

 ```python
 rows = range(len(grid))